Yogi1613/coditas-git-repo/README.md

 # coditas-git-repo
-this is my first git project in coditas
+This is my first git project in coditas